 WordPress.com is the blog platform that most people think of when you mention WordPress.
 It is a free point and click website creation tool hosted and managed by WordPress.
 It is possible to have your website up very quickly this way.
 The look and feel of the free version is limited.
-It has built in limits and is the “web real estate” of WordPress when all is said and done.
+It has built in limits.

 If you want more control of the look and feel of the site, you can pay a yearly fee.
 This gives you the freedom to create the look and feel via the colors and fonts that you prefer.
 There’s also a business option which gives you even more freedom, within limits.